Protecting your right to clean water

 Board of Directors

 Megan has spent most of her career in global luxury hospitality marketing, branding and customer experience.
-She grew up in Bradenton, FL and has lived all over the state.
-She also spent 10 years in Chicago.
-While in Chicago she served on the board of directors of Friends of the Parks (FOTP) and served on the marketing committee.
+She grew up in Bradenton, Florida and has lived all over the state.
+Additionally, she spent 10 years in Chicago.
+While in Chicago she served on the board of directors of Friends of the Parks (FOTP) on the marketing committee.
 She recently moved back to Tampa Bay Area and now lives in South Tampa with her husband and three young kids.
-In her free time she enjoys fishing on their boat, paddle boarding, and running on Bayshore.
+In her free time she enjoys fishing on their boat, paddle boarding, and running on Bayshore Trail.

 Adam J. Fernandez, Esq.

-Adam is a civil trial attorney practicing plaintiff’s personal injury law in Tampa, FL.
-Adam is a native Floridian and an avid saltwater fly fisherman.
-He previously served as a board member of Sarasota Bay Watch.
+Adam is a native Floridian and was raised in Bradenton, FL on beautiful Palma Sola Bay - which has fallen victim to several sewage spills over the years.
+He is an avid fisherman, especially saltwater fly fishing.
+He previously served as a board member of Sarasota Bay Watch, before moving to Tampa.
+He joined the Tampa Bay Waerkeeper Board of Directors in 2020.
 Adam has been fishing the Tampa Bay waters for over three decades.
-He was raised in Bradenton, FL on beautiful Palma Sola Bay - which has fallen victim to several sewage spills over the years.
 Tampa Bay water quality and the health of the fishery are a priority for him.
-He currently lives in South Tampa with his wife and two sons who love to fish.
+He currently lives in South Tampa with his wife Meaghan, and two sons AJ and Henry, who love to fish.

 Capt.
 Dustin Pack